Quantmetrics770/website/content/english/blog/post-2.md

 type: featured
 ---

-David holds a B.Pharm and a Ph.D in Pharmaceutical Sciences from the Hebrew University of Jerusalem.
-He has extensive experience in Translational Pharmacokinetics using compartmental and physiologically-based modeling and is currently a DMPK Project Leader at Teva Pharmaceutical Industries Ltd.
+David holds a B.Pharm and a Ph.D in Pharmaceutical Sciences from the Hebrew University of Jerusalem and has extensive experience in Translational Pharmacokinetics using compartmental and physiologically-based modeling approaches.
+David is currently a DMPK Project Leader at Teva Pharmaceutical Industries Ltd.